amymgardiner/Vue-Practice/README.md

 I took a short course to learn the Vue.js Javascript framework, which is a powerful tool to creating reactive components for modern web interfaces.

+Here is the [link](https://amymgardiner.github.io/Vue-Practice/) to show the components created from the course.

 ## Lesson to watch

 Introduction to Vue.js framework - 2021: